SimplGy/gameOfLife/README.md

 ## Completed

+* Restructure so github pages can deploy it for me
 * Pause while dragging, resume after.
 Long press pauses so you can click around for a bit
 * Always show N cells at the most (wide or tall).
 * Determine performance bottleneck -- the setting of classes in css is 10% or more of the work.
 Setting style attribute directly is almost as slow.